officelearn/azure-docs.sv-se/articles/active-directory/saas-apps/new-relic-tutorial.md

 ms.topic: tutorial
 ms.date: 03/04/2019
 ms.author: jeedes
-ms.openlocfilehash: fd75cc392bb30d15b665190eef8fbea39d692ee3
+ms.openlocfilehash: dfa5fbcf5df8ee314aab3e4a8228d81e7e14565b
-ms.sourcegitcommit: 0b1a4101d575e28af0f0d161852b57d82c9b2a7e
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: sv-SE
-ms.lasthandoff: 10/30/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73160335"
+ms.locfileid: "74233522"
 ---
-# <a name="tutorial-azure-active-directory-integration-with-new-relic"></a>Självstudie: Azure Active Directory integrering med nya Relic
+# <a name="tutorial-azure-active-directory-integration-with-new-relic"></a>Tutorial: Azure Active Directory integration with New Relic

-I den här självstudien får du lära dig att integrera nya Relic med Azure Active Directory (Azure AD).
+In this tutorial, you learn how to integrate New Relic with Azure Active Directory (Azure AD).
-Genom att integrera nya Relic med Azure AD får du följande fördelar:
+Integrating New Relic with Azure AD provides you with the following benefits:

-* Du kan styra Azure AD som har åtkomst till nya Relic.
+* You can control in Azure AD who has access to New Relic.
-* Du kan göra det möjligt för användarna att logga in automatiskt till nya Relic (enkel inloggning) med sina Azure AD-konton.
+* You can enable your users to be automatically signed-in to New Relic (Single Sign-On) with their Azure AD accounts.
 * Du kan hantera dina konton på en central plats – Azure-portalen.

 Om du vill ha mer information om SaaS-appintegrering med Azure AD läser du avsnittet om [programåtkomst och enkel inloggning med Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-appssoaccess-whatis).